brainhivenl/linter/.grit/patterns/rust/tracing_error.md

 level: error
 ---

-Errors should be cast to `&dyn Error` when setting the `error` field of a span.
+Errors should be cast to `&dyn Error` when setting the `error` field of a span

 ```grit
 language rust